 In this post, I'm not only going to show you how to write an amazing treatment that will aid in the development process, but how that treatment process can also be super useful to you when you sit down to write the screenplay itself.

-What is a film treatment, and how do you write one?
+What is a film treatment?

 It's a multi-page document written in prose, that tells the story that happens in your screenplay.
 It is a synopsis, with action, sparse dialogue, and works as a roadmap for the reader, producer, and writer.